Be-Secure/BeS-dev-kit/README.md

 ![report help](docs/generate_report_help.gif)

 `Note: All three reports can be generated at once by passing all report names - $ bes-dev-kit generate report scorecard criticality_score codeql`

+# Setting up locally

+1. Install [poetry](https://python-poetry.org/).
+Use the [link](https://python-poetry.org/docs/) to install Poetry.
+2. Clone the repo.
+3. Move into the cloned directory.
+4. Run the command - `$ poetry add "typer[all]"`
+5. Create a new virtual env using Poetry - `$ poetry shell`
+6. Run the command to install the tool- `$ poetry install`
+7. Check installation - `$ bes-dev-kit --help`